Send-Syslog Cmdlet

 This setting only works on these cmdlets: AS3Receiver, AS3Sender, Atom, Client(3DS), FTP, FTPServer, IMAP, OFTPClient, SSHClient, SCP, Server(3DS), Sexec, SFTP, SFTPServer, SSHServer, TCPClient, TCPServer.

-UseInternalSecurityAPI: Tells the cmdlet whether or not to use the system security libraries or an internal implementation.
+UseInternalSecurityAPI: Whether or not to use the system security libraries or an internal implementation.

 When set to false, the cmdlet will use the system security libraries by default to perform cryptographic functions where applicable.
 In this case, calls to unmanaged code will be made.
-In certain environments this is not desirable.
-To use a completely managed security implementation set this setting to true.
+In certain environments, this is not desirable.
+To use a completely managed security implementation, set this setting to true.

-Setting this setting to true tells the cmdlet to use the internal implementation instead of using the system security libraries.
+Setting this configuration setting to true tells the cmdlet to use the internal implementation instead of using the system security libraries.

 On Windows, this setting is set to false by default.
 On Linux/macOS, this setting is set to true by default.